capital-american/Capital-American-Shaman/src/pages/blog/lions-mane-mushrooms.md

 # Lion's Mane Mushroom

- Lion's Mane mushroom, also regarded as hou tou gu/yamabushitake/Hericium erinaceus, is fascinating.
+This mushroom, also regarded as hou tou gu/yamabushitake/Hericium erinaceus, is fascinating.
 Since it resembles a lion's head of hair it's called a lion's mane.

 Despite having an attractive appearance, this mushroom also entails a long history.
 Traditional Chinese medicine used this mushroom for ages due to its potential medicinal benefits.